-6. BIIAB Level 2 Award for CCTV Operators (Public Space Surveillance) in the Private Security Industry Rules of Combination and Structure
+6. BIIAB Award for CCTV Operators (Public Space Surveillance) in the Private Security Industry (Scotland) at SCQF Level 6 Rules of Combination and Structure

-To achieve the BIIAB Level 2 Award for CCTV Operators in the Private Security Industry, learners must complete all units within the qualification.
+To achieve the BIIAB Award for CCTV Operators (Public Space Surveillance) in the Private Security Industry (Scotland) at SCQF Level 6, learners must complete all units within the qualification.
 This must consist of:

-Minimum total credit: 3
+- Minimum total credit: 3

-• Mandatory Group A minimum number of units: 2
+- Mandatory Group A minimum number of units: 2

-• Minimum Guided Learning Hours: 30 hours
+- Minimum Guided Learning Hours: 30 hours

-• Total Qualification Time: 31 hours
+- Total Qualification Time: 31 hours